kismetwireless/kismet/docs/dev/webui_rest.md

 | --- | ----- | ---- | ---- |
 | essid | ["one", "two", "three" ] | array of string | Array of PCRE regex filters |

-##### `/phy/phy80211/probe_regex.cmd`
+##### /phy/phy80211/probe_regex `/phy/phy80211/probe_regex.cmd`, `/phy/phy80211/probe_regex.jcmd`

 *LOGIN _NOT_ REQUIRED*

-Retrieve a msgpack array of device summaries based on the supplied PCRE-compatible regular expression.
+Retrieve an array of device summaries based on the supplied PCRE-compatible regular expression.
 Devices are matched on *requested* SSIDs from probe request fields.

 This API requires a Kismet server that has been compiled with libpcre support.